DirkSonguer/uwp-technocoid-v10/README.md

 Build and run with Visual Studio 2017.
 VS 2015 might work, too, but I didn't test it.

 - Click / tap on a slot to load a video.
-- Use checkboxes under each slot to activate them.
+- Use activator under each slot to activate them.
 - Adjust the opacity for the respective track.
 - Hit the play button to start the sequencer.
 - Activated slots with videos will be played in the player window.